 I also recommend using Trader Joe’s vegan cream cheese if it’s accessible to you.
 I prefer both of these brands because of their mild flavor which pairs well with sweet treats like these muffins.

 These easy carrot muffins are delicious on their own or with a drizzle of the vegan cream cheese glaze mentioned above.
 (The glaze really makes them taste like a carrot cake muffin!)

 They’re also SO good with a smear of vegan butter while they’re still warm from the oven.

 These muffins will stay fresh at room temperature for 2-3 days.

 After that, I recommend freezing them.
 This will help them stay moist and fresh!
 Place them in an airtight container or a freezer bag and freeze for up to 3 months.

 I haven’t tried making these muffins with no oil, so I can’t recommend doing this.
 I suspect they won’t be as moist, or they won’t be as fluffy without the vegan butter.

 You can definitely add in other flavors to these muffins, so long as you’re not adding any additional liquid to the batter.
-Chopped walnuts or pecans, raisins, or even dairy-free white chocolate chips would taste lovely in these muffins.
+Chopped walnuts or pecans, pumpkin seeds, chia seeds, raisins, or even dairy-free white chocolate chips would taste lovely in these muffins.